Oregon Coast Wasabi

-JENNIFER BLOESSER HAS some surprising news for sushi fans everywhere: that mint-green paste with the power to clear the sinuses with a single dollop probably isn’t wasabi.
+JENNIFER BLOESER HAS some surprising news for sushi fans everywhere: that mint-green paste with the power to clear the sinuses with a single dollop probably isn’t wasabi.

-As the CEO and cofounder of Oregon Coast Wasabi – Oregon’s only commercial wasabi grower and one of a half-dozen producers in the country – Bloesser knows the difference between fake wasabi and the real deal.
-Together with her husband, Markus Mead, Bloesser is working to make others aware of the difference, too.
+As the CEO and cofounder of Oregon Coast Wasabi – Oregon’s only commercial wasabi grower and one of a half-dozen producers in the country – Bloeser knows the difference between fake wasabi and the real deal.
+Together with her husband, Markus Mead, Bloeser is working to make others aware of the difference, too.

 “The fake stuff is modeled after real wasabi, it’s just missing all those other nice flavors,” she says.
 Fresh wasabi, which is grated into a paste just prior to serving, goes well with steak, chicken, oysters and other protein; white sauces; mashed potatoes; salad dressings; noodle dishes; and, of course, sushi.